 How does it work?

-Structured Writing provides the tools and techniques to analyse, develop and deliver user focused content.
+Structured Writing provides the tools and techniques to analyse, design and develop user focused content.
 This table describes the Structured Writing process.

 Phase | Description |